syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ## Sizing

-Sizing commands enable to equally size the selected nodes with respect to the first selected object.Please refer to below list of API reference for more details.
+Sizing commands enable to equally size the selected nodes with respect to the first selected object.Please refer to below link which shows how to use Sizing commands in diagram.

 [sameSize](/api/js/ejdiagram#methods:samesize "sameSize")